hartmaj2/cs-tabor-is/denik.md

   - Done using `Enum.GetNames<MealType>()` and is passed as a list of strings
 - Created a list of AllergenSelecion items so I can bind allergen names to the values of the checkboxes
   - To be able to bind to a list of something, it can't be IEnumerable but must be a concrete List or Array or something
+- Bound radio buttons to single group using same name attribute value of their input tags
+- Add `MealFormData` class so I can use EditForm to validate inputs to my AddFoodModal